dridi/cashpack/man/hpack_error.3.rst

 The ``hpack_strerror()`` function is a thread-safe function that translates an error code into a human readable short description.

+The ``hpack_dump()`` function outputs the internal state of a ``struct hpack`` instance.
+The output is sent via a ``printf``-like callback to let the user choose how to report the dump.
+This is mostly useful when cashpack is built with assertions enabled, to report the state when the program aborts.
+This report can then be submitted as a bug report, ideally along with the HTTP message that was being processed at the time of the crash.

 RESULT CODES
 ============